NYSC Extends Service Year of 11 Corps Members in Katsina

 Francis Sardauna in Katsina

-The state NYSC Coordinator, Ibrahim Sa’idu, made this known in Katsina on Thursday during the passing-out parade of the 2024 Batch “A” stream II corps members.
+The state NYSC Coordinator, Ibrahim Sa’idu, made this known in Katsina yesterday during the Passing-out Parade of the 2024 Batch ‘A’ Stream II corps members.

 Sa’idu, represented by the Assistant Director, Human Resource Management, Allen Charles Chisome, said the affected corps members were given extension of service in accordance with the scheme by-laws.

-The coordinator used the opportunity to appreciate the Katsina State government for what he termed the great hospitality and security of corps members serving in the state.
+He used the opportunity to appreciate the Katsina State Government for what he termed the great hospitality and security of corps members serving in the state.

-A minute of silence was also observed for a deceased corps member who died during the service year.
+A minute of silence was also observed for one deceased corps member who died during the service year